 Product Perspective

-This product is intended to be a wholly self-reliant product that could feasibly be released to a mass market (i.e. the Google Play Store) and enjoyed by users.
+This product is intended to be a wholly self-reliant product that could feasibly be released to a mass market (i.e. as a downloadable game) and enjoyed by users.
 The product is part of an educational experience for the software engineers.

 Product Features

 The product will be a compilation of multiple game systems such as reaction-based reward and negligence-based punishment and escalating difficulty.
-Game modes will be differentiated to offer unique experiences based on the same underlying game mechanics, such as a mode where the user competes for a high score and another mode where the user competes to attain certain levels of proficiency.
+There will be only one game mode where the user attempts to keep the clock from reaching 0 by tapping as many shapes as possible.
 The shapes that will shrink and are the target of the user’s input will likely be instances that have some random or constant modifiers applied to them

 User Classes and Characteristics

 Project Haptic Lightning will have one primary user class, the player.
-Members of this user class may be for ages 5+ and will have basic mobile device literacy skills (such as device navigation).
+Members of this user class may be for ages 5+ and will have basic computer literacy skills (such as device navigation).
 There are no strict educational requirements for this user class.

 Operating Environment

-The game will be used on a hardware device such as an Android smartphone or tablet and will run using the very flexible Unity Game Engine.
+The game will be used on a hardware device that runs a Windows OS and will run using the very flexible Unity Game Engine.
 We will use the 2D variant of this engine to create both the user interface for menus as well as for the game design itself.
 The game might draw on assets created from one of many asset design applications or from the Unity asset store itself.
-The product will also have to integrate with some sort of network capabilities (which Unity currently offers in a beta phase) to allow the leaderboard to exist.
+The product may use a database service to store high scores.

 Design and Implementation Constraints

-Hardware limitations for Project Haptic Lightning will be minimal, requiring or higher.
+Hardware limitations for Project Haptic Lightning will be minimal, requiring Android OS 2.3.1 Gingerbread or higher.
+The app must be able to write to a file to store necessary long-term data.

 Assumptions and Dependencies